DMD1070/DMD1070.github.io/lessons/2-open-web.md

 lesson_num: 02
 ---

-The web was built on the ideals of openness, sharing, and collaboration.
-How can we use these concepts to remix and create our own work?
+<p class="lead">The web was built on the ideals of openness, sharing, and collaboration.
+How can we use these concepts to remix and create our own work?</p>

 <!--more-->